Click HERE to sign our petition to divest Gainesville's public funds from the fossil fuel, private prison, and arms manufacturing industries

 The City of Gainesville provide SunTrust with advance notice of the City’s intention not to renew its contract for bank depository services for any of the allowable five one-year extensions beyond its current 2017-2022 term.

-The City of Gainesville ask its investment advisor to conduct a thorough review of its holdings for fossil fuels and private prison-related stocks.
-We also recommend that the City look at the risk of these investments and also compare on a risk-adjusted basis similar investments that are fossil-fuel free.
-Many other esteemed investors such as New York Common and Harvard Endowment have decided to remove fossil fuels from their portfolios.
+The City of Gainesville ask its investment advisor to conduct a thorough review of its holdings for fossil fuels, arms manufacturing, and private prison-related stocks.
+We also recommend that the City look at the risk of these investments and also compare on a risk-adjusted basis similar investments that are free of these industries.
+Many other esteemed investors such as New York Common and Harvard Endowment have decided, for instance, to remove fossil fuels from their portfolios.